arvimal/Python-Back-to-basics/README.md

 from types import SimpleNamespace
 ```

-* In Python v2, it's equivalent to the following code, ie.. creating a Class and setting the attributes
+* In Python v2, it's equivalent to the following custom class, ie.. create a Class and set the attributes manually.

 ```python
 class SimpleNamespace(object):